Kjarten/XAudiole/README.md

 ## Not Categorized

-**[Sumar 2014] In general, in HTTP, if you fetch a webpage with GET you can expect that...**

-- a.
-A new record or entity is created
-- b.
-It is safe to fetch the same webpage again without problems
-- c.
-It is not safe to fetch the same webpage again without problems
-- d. a. and b.
----

 **[Sumar 2014] Which of the following are advantages to caching in web applications?**

 - a.
 Can increase speed in applications by reducing the number of long calculations